 Product Categories in Yiwu Market District 5

-District 5 is best known for higher-value and lifestyle-oriented product categories.
+District 5 is best known for higher-value and lifestyle-oriented categories rather than basic utility goods.
+The table below gives a quick, scannable overview.

 Floor-by-Floor Breakdown of Yiwu Market District 5